-LDAP is a protocol which requires the user to be connected - and likely identified - in order to be able to send requests to the server.
-We maintain this connection potentially forever.
-What make the LDAP protocol different from, say, the HTTP protocol is that the connection must be issued explicitly.
-Let's see how we do that.
+The LDAP is a protocol requires users to be connected, and likely identified (authenticated), before sending requests to the server.
+This connection can potentially be maintained forever.
+What makes the LDAP protocol different from, say, the HTTP protocol is that the connections are issued explicitly.
+Here we'll see how it's done.

 Opening a connection¶

 We can open a secure or a standard connection.

-We can first establish a standard connection, where the data are sent and received in clear text (encoded in ASN.1 BER, but still not encrypted).
-This example expose the way it's done :
+We can first establish a standard connection, where the data is sent and received in clear text (encoded in ASN.1 BER, but not encrypted).
+This example shows how it's done:

 LdapConnection connection = new LdapNetworkConnection( "localhost", 389 );

-Although the LDAPS (LDAP over SSL) is now considered as deprecated, many people continue to use it.
-The big advantage of not using LDAPS is that you don't need to setup two different listening ports (one for LDAP -389- and another one for LDAPS -636- ).
+Although the LDAPS (LDAP over SSL) is now considered as deprecated, many people still use it.
+The big advantage of not using LDAPS is that you don't need two different listening ports (one for LDAP -389- and another one for LDAPS -636- ).

-The only difference with the previous example is that we have to tell the connection that it has to use SSL, by passing true as a third parameter (incidentally, passing false set a unsafe connection).
+The only difference with the previous example is that we tell the connection to use SSL, by passing true as a third parameter (incidentally, passing false sets an unsafe connection).